Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/user_config/src/user_config.rst

    - Modify the *Boot_SocClk_Info_Idx* to [0, 3], and then define your own clock info in ``SocClk_Info[Boot_SocClk_Info_Idx]``.

    .. note:: Consider the limitations of the hardware and do not set the clock info illogically.

 4. Re-build the project and download the new image again.

 Example
 ^^^^^^^^^^^^^^
-1. Refer to :ref:`Flow Step1<user_configuration_flow_step_1>` to find out the speed limit of PSRAM device if not sure (suppose the maximum speed is 200MHz)
+1. Refer to :ref:`Flow Step 1 <user_configuration_flow_step_1>` to find out the speed limit of PSRAM device if not sure (suppose the maximum speed is 200MHz)

 2. Change *CPU_CKD* of ``SocClk_Info[2]`` to *CLKDIV(1)* if CPU is needed to run faster.